-"IAC Operational Broadcast" means the form set out in IAC Code Set Volume 1 (Introduction and Member Obligations) Annexure D.
+"IAC Operational Broadcast" means the form set out in IAC Code Set Volume defective 1.1.20 1 (Introduction and Member Obligations) Annexure D.

 "IAC Settlement Rules" means the set of rules and requirements for the settlement of obligations arising as a result of exchange of Items set out in IAC Code Volume 5 (Settlement Code).